zalando-stups/oauth2-client-js/README.md

-A library to help you handling OAuth2 access and request tokens.
-Since it is meant to be used in the browser it only includes the [OAuth2 Implicit Grant](https://tools.ietf.org/html/rfc6749#section-4.2) flow.
+OAuth2 Client is a library to help you handle OAuth2 access and request tokens.
+It's for browser-only use, so it only includes the [OAuth2 Implicit Grant](https://tools.ietf.org/html/rfc6749#section-4.2) flow.

 ## Installation